-The current study focuses on seniors with and without insomnia; the effect of a behavioral therapy treatment on seniors with insomnia; the causes of insomnia in seniors and the differences between those with insomnia and those who sleep well.
+The formal title of this program is "Aging Well, Sleeping Efficiently".
+Known collectively as "AgeWise", the current study focuses on seniors with and without insomnia; the effect of a behavioral therapy treatment on seniors with insomnia; the causes of insomnia in seniors and the differences between those with insomnia and those who sleep well.
 Our aim is to provide a better understanding of the factors underlying insomnia, so that this serious health problem can be successfully treated.
 The principal investigator is Timothy Monk, Ph.D.,D.Sc.

 For more information, call 1-866-647-8283 (toll-free) or e-mail AgeWise@upmc.edu.

 Men and women age 60 and older who have had chronic insomnia for at least 6 months, characterized by and difficulty staying asleep.
 Participants must be in stable medical condition; have no history of a neurologic disorder or stroke, not be taking medications for sleep or depression, and not have been diagnosed with or treated for sleep apnea.

 Good-sleeping older adults meeting similar criteria will also be recruited (see below).